jaredbwasserman/drift/README.md

 # Drift
-Addon for World of Warcraft that modifies default UI frames so you can click and drag to move them around.
+Addon for World of Warcraft that modifies default UI frames so you can click and drag to move and scale.

 CurseForge links:
  * [Drift (Retail)](https://www.curseforge.com/wow/addons/drift)